 To access the proposed trail, DRP should work with CSX to provide an off-grade path across the railroad tracks.
-Adjacent to the railroad tracks is a berm that could be easily modified and used as a bridge crossing to the St. John's River to the west.
+Collaboration with the City of Palatka may also be necessary to utilize Water Works as a connector to access the river tract.
+Adjacent to the railroad tracks is a berm that could be easily modified and used as a bridge crossing to the St. John's River to the east.
 If such a crossing along the berm is constructed, an observation platform should be created to enhance interpretation and provide a resting spot.